BMW Check Brake Fluid Level | Reset Brake Warning

 - Toggle the reset switch a few times until you see the brake symbol.

-- After pressing the reset button for about five seconds, you should see RESET. or OK?
+- After pressing the reset button for about five seconds, you should see RESET.
+Or OK?

 - Release and press the reset button again for another five seconds.